reactive-python/reactpy-django/docs/src/reference/utils.md

 ## Register Component

-This function is used manually register a root component with ReactPy.
+This function is used register a root component with ReactPy.

+Typically, this function is automatically called on all components contained within Django templates.

 === "apps.py"